rand-projects/fisb-978/docs/source/document.rst

   repository makes heavy use of message times to create JSON messages that have a complete ISO-8601 timestamp.

-  Another interesting thing about message times in FIS-B is that they are only sent at specific times.
+  Another interesting thing about messages in FIS-B is that they are only sent at specific times.
 There are 32 channels for sending FIS-B messages.
   Each channel has a specific time the message will begin to be transmitted.